twse/random-stuff/Readable Fonts/Transliteration.md

 ## Fonts and keyboards
 Bendt Alster created a set of non-Unicode fonts for Akkadian and Sumerian transliteration ca. 2001 – bafonts.
 The BaTimesAkkad font includes undocumented glyphs from macOS and WGL but does not have the Euro sign and has a bunch of kerning pairs.
 The font includes Keys 2.1 mapping solutions for English (US International) and Danish keyboards.
 The fonts relocated some ASCII characters to extended ASCII codepoints.

-avesta.orgtranscription (2010), a font in OpenType PostScript format, is based on Mithra (2000) and designed for use with Avestan and Pahlavi transliteration.
+avesta.orgtranscription (2010), a font in OpenType PostScript format, is a font for Avestan and Pahlavi transliteration based on Mithra (2000).
 The font was created using FontCreator 6.2 (2010).
 Many numbers and symbols are shown in Garava.
 Download this font from [here](http://www.avesta.org/fonts/index.html).

 Michael Best (Murari Dasa) wrote a keyboard driver and created screen fonts for Classical Sanskrit transliteration, ca. 1997.